psaintmalo/PVU-WeatherBoy/README.md

 * Display the average of all possible weather effects
 * Automatically fetch the weather data if possible
 * Recommend using a greenhouse depending on the average impact and a safety margin
+* Show a summary of all recommendation towards the plant types